school-Tygo-van-den-Hurk/template/CONTRIBUTING.md

 >
 > - [ ] Enable GitHub pages or remove the `deploy-github-pages` workflow.
 > - [ ] First up you wanna name and describe the repository.
->   - [ ] Change the description of the flake.
+>   - [ ] find and replace `school-Tygo-van-den-Hurk/template` with the current `$user/$repo` in the entire code base.
->   - [ ] Change oneliner description at the top of the README.
+>   - [ ] Change the description of the flake and the oneliner description at the top of the README.
->   - [ ] Add an overview paragraph to the README describing it in longer form.
->   - [ ] Copy this description over to the repository description.
+>   - [ ] Add an overview paragraph to the README describing it in longer form copy this to the repo description.
 > - [ ] you wanna add the packages to the devShell in [`flake.nix`](flake.nix).
-> - [ ] next, you wanna add formatters to [treefmt](.config/treefmt.nix).
+> - [ ] next, you wanna add formatters to [treefmt](nix/config/treefmt.nix).
 See [the treefmt-nix repo](https://github.com/numtide/treefmt-nix) for more information on how, and the configuration options.
-> - [ ] You can possibly checks to [pre-commit](.config/pre-commit.nix).
+> - [ ] You can possibly checks to [pre-commit](nix/config/pre-commit.nix).
 See [the git-hooks.nix repo](https://github.com/cachix/git-hooks.nix) for more information on how, and the configuration options.
 > - [ ] Initialize whatever template the programming language or tooling uses.
 > - [ ] Then you should add build scripts to build the packages you just initialised.
 It is best practice to add the tests to the check phase.
-> - [ ] Commit what you just created to see if everything is checked properly.
 > - [ ] Delete this section.
+> - [ ] Commit what you just created to see if everything is checked properly. (amend the init commit and force push)
 >
 > Only the first person needs to do this.
 After that, you'll have a repo that uses deterministic build environments, formatters, tests, and build checks.
 It will even be checked before push, and on every commit using pre-commit.